Sydney-Informatics-Hub/hello-nextflow/docs/session1/06_process.md

 ## Pipe commands

 The pipe command in Linux, represented by the vertical bar symbol `|`, is an essential tool for command-line enthusiasts and professionals alike.
-The primary purpose of the pipe command is to connect the output of one command directly into the input of another.
+The primary purpose of the pipe command is to connect the output of one command directly into the input of another:

 ```bash
 echo 'Hello World' | tr '[a-z]' '[A-Z]'
 ```

-The contents of a file can be piped using the `cat` command.
+The contents of a file can be piped using the `cat` command:

 ```bash
 cat output.txt | tr '[a-z]' '[A-Z]'
 ```

-Like before, the output can be redirected to an output file.
+Like before, the output can be redirected to an output file:

 ```bash
 cat output.txt | tr '[a-z]' '[A-Z]' > upper.txt